Orchard-Rite® wind machines are independently tested and verified for frost protection, durability, and efficiency.

-Test results concluded that the Orchard-Rite 2430 frost fan had the best dB noise level, best airflow, best thrust and the best wind momentum when compared to four and five blade frost fans!
+Test results concluded that the Orchard Rite 2430 frost fan had the best dB noise level, best airflow, best thrust, and the best wind momentum when compared to four-blade and five-blade frost fans!

 Our Data is Independently Tested & Verified By:

-Test results concluded that the Orchard-Rite 2600 frost fan had best airflow, best thrust and the best wind momentum when compared to four and five blade frost fans!
+Test results concluded that the Orchard Rite 2600 frost fan had the best airflow, best thrust, and the best wind momentum when compared to four-blade and five-blade frost fans!

 Our Data is Independently Tested & Verified By:

-When you use Orchard-Rite equipment, you not only get top-quality performance wind machines / frost fans, but you also get over 55 years of experience.
-Whether it’s learning about how different weather conditions affect your crops to discovering what crops can be protected by Orchard-Rite® wind machines, we want to be your one-stop for all of your product and knowledge needs.
+When you choose Orchard Rite equipment, you get more than high-performance wind machines; you also gain over 55 years of proven experience in frost protection.
+Whether it’s learning about how different weather conditions affect your crops or discovering what crops can be protected by Orchard Rite wind machines, we want to be your one-stop for all of your product and knowledge needs.

-Orchard-Rite® Wind Machines / Frost Fans Protect Every Crop
+Orchard Rite Wind Machines Protect Every Crop from Frost

-Wind machines / frost fans work with nature to pull the warmer air down into the orchard or growing field to raise temperatures and save crops.
+Orchard Rite wind machines and frost fans work with nature by pulling warmer air down into orchards, vineyards, and fields to raise temperatures and protect crops from frost damage.

-The warmer air that rose above the ground during the night doesn’t just escape into the atmosphere, it is often trapped in a layer above the crops forming what’s known as an inversion layer.
+Warm air that rises above the ground during the night doesn’t just escape into the atmosphere; it is often trapped in a layer above the crops, forming what’s known as an inversion layer.

-Orchard-Rite wind machines / frost fans rotate 360º as they pull the warmer air from the inversion layer into the crop zone, mixing it with the cooler air below.
+Orchard Rite wind machines rotate 360º to pull the warmer air from the inversion layer into the crop zone and mix it with the cooler air below.
 Wind machines are most effective when the inversion layer is 15 to 75 feet above the crop zone.

-Wind machines / frost fans have proven to be an effective and cost-efficient means of protecting crops of all kinds against the damaging effects of radiant spring frost and advective winter freezes.
+Wind machines are a proven, effective, and cost-efficient means of protecting crops of all kinds against the damaging effects of radiant spring frost and advective winter freezes.

 Frequently Asked Questions

-- Wind machines / frost fans are an effective tool for protecting a wide variety of crops from the damaging effects of frost in locations around the world.
-Other systems such as overhead sprinklers, heaters, or air drains provide some degree of protection but cannot be effectively and efficiently deployed in the vast numbers wind machines can.
+- Wind machines and frost fans are an effective tool for protecting a wide variety of crops from the damaging effects of frost in locations around the world.
+Other systems, such as overhead sprinklers, heaters, or air drains provide some degree of protection but cannot be effectively and efficiently deployed in the vast numbers wind machines can.

-- During radiation cooling nights, wind machines / frost fans pull down warmer air and ventilate the growing area to prevent the pooling of cold air.
-Most importantly, they provide air movement across the plant surfaces which prevents them from supercooling.
-On still, clear nights fans prevent the buds from supercooling up to 4° F (2.2° C) colder than ambient temperature.
-Even on weak inversion nights, Orchard-Rite machines substantially reduce the chance of supercooling.
+- During radiation cooling nights, wind machines and frost fans pull down warmer air and ventilate the growing area to prevent the pooling of cold air.
+Most importantly, they provide air movement across the plant surfaces, which prevents them from supercooling.
+On still, clear nights, fans prevent buds from supercooling up to 4° F (2.2° C) colder than ambient temperature.
+Even on weak inversion nights, Orchard Rite machines substantially reduce the chance of supercooling.

-- Wind machines / frost fans duplicate nature’s natural protection – the wind.
-Crop damage occurs when the wind stops not only because the temperature drops dramatically, but also because the bud will become 4° (2.2° C) colder than the air temperature.
+- Wind machines and frost fans duplicate nature’s natural protection – the wind.
+Crop damage occurs when the wind stops not only because the temperature drops dramatically, but also because buds will become 4° (2.2° C) colder than the air temperature.
 By generating air flow, wind machines prevent this from happening.

-- Wind machines / frost fans are available when needed and can be programed to start and stop as conditions change.
+- Wind machines and frost fans are available when needed and can be programmed to start and stop as conditions change.
 They do not affect your growing conditions and can be moved to new blocks when replanting takes place.
+Growers can place units permanently throughout their operations or rely on Orchard Rite portable or rental units to treat trouble spots or leased land.

-No. Wind machines / frost fans have the opposite effect by keeping plant surfaces warmer under still, calm conditions.
-On cold, calm nights, the plant surfaces radiate their heat and actually become colder than surrounding air temperature.
-Wind machines / frost fans warm those surfaces by moving air across them every five minutes.
+No. Frost protection wind machines have the opposite effect by keeping plant surfaces warmer under still, calm conditions.
+On cold, calm nights, the plant surfaces radiate their heat and actually become colder than the surrounding air temperature.
+Wind machines and frost fans warm those surfaces by moving air across them every five minutes.

-We recommend starting the wind machines / frost fans 4° F (2.2° C) above the critical temperature for the crop being protected.
+We recommend starting your frost protection equipment 4° F (2.2° C) above the critical temperature for the crop being protected.

 Critical temperature is the temperature expected to inflict at least 10% mortality in the buds, fruits, canes, or woods, depending on the crop.
 In tree fruit crops such as apples, pears, peaches or apricots, specific tables have been created after testing that identify the expected 10% kill temperatures.
 Where bud charts do not apply, in some areas, the industry provides freezer testing of wood to determine critical temperature.